-Refill at "Replace toner" message (ignore "Toner low" message)
+Refill at "Replace toner" message, ignore "Toner low" message

 Do the refill procedure only in response to the "Replace toner" message below.
-The machine will also refuse to print at this point..
+The machine will refuse to print at this point and the toner LED will be on constant (i.e. not flashing)